Gao-Ziyu/RealFeesh/README.md

 - JQuery

 ## Testing
+1. Sign in Sign up page:
+  - Sign up with name, email and password,
+  - go to sign in and enter the email and password
+  - when wrong credentials, if will have alert box popping up and you will not be able to log in
+  - otherwise will be able to sign in successfully.

 ## Credits

 ### Credit for each parts

 Gao Ziyu:
+- Index page
+- Sign in Sign up page with API implemented
+- Products page, product details page
+- Delivery page
+- Checkout page
+- Navigation bar
+- Footer

 Leong Yen Zhen
 - About us page